Who should eat pulses?

 - Packed with vitamins and minerals, including calcium, folic acid and iron

-- An good source of protein
+- A good source of protein

 - Low in saturated fat

-- Excellent source of dietary fibre
+- An excellent source of dietary fibre